whisthq/whist/client-applications/new-application/README.md

 By default `build_and_publish.py` will use the latest version of the protocol retrieved via `retrieve_protocol_packages.py` and will build an executable subscribed to the `testing` branch.
 You can see additional available functionality by running `python build_and_publish.py --help`.

-The installer executable will be in `client-applications/desktop/release` as a `.dmg` (MacOS), `.exe` (Windows) or `.deb` (Linux Ubuntu).
+The installer executable will be in `client-applications/desktop/release` as a `.dmg` (MacOS), `.exe` (Windows) or `.AppImage` (Linux Ubuntu).
 No cross-compilation is possible; for instance you can only package the Windows application from a Windows computer.

 #### MacOS Notarizing

-To package the MacOS application it needs to be notarized.
-This means it needs to be uploaded to Apple's servers and scanned for viruses and malware.
-This is all automated as part of Electron, although you need to have the Fractal Apple Developer Certificate in your MacOS Keychain for this to be successful.
+Before you can package the MacOS application it needs to be notarized.
+This means that it needs to be uploaded to Apple's servers and scanned for viruses and malware.
+This is all automated as part of Electron, although you need to have the Fractal Apple Developer Certificate in your MacOS Keychain for this work successfully.
 You can download the certificate from AWS S3 on [this link](https://fractal-private-dev.s3.amazonaws.com/fractal-apple-codesigning-certificate.p12) assuming you have access to the Fractal AWS organization, and then install it by double-clicking the `.p12` certificate file.
-The application will get notarized as part of the build script.
+The application will get notarized as part of the regular build script.

 ### Publishing New Versions